-As at 30 June 2013, the share of exposure in convertible currencies, other than PLN, in the total loan portfolio of the Group amounted to 21.8%.
+As at 30 June 2013, the share of currency exposures, other than PLN, in the total portfolio of PKO Bank Polski SA amounted to 21.1%.
+The greatest parts of currency exposures of PKO Bank Polski SA are those in CHF.

 An increase in share of loans denominated in foreign currencies in the first half of 2013 is a result of an increase in foreign exchange rates and an increase in new sales of loans offered to corporate clients granted in foreign currencies.